awilkins/aws-sso-refresh/README.md

 ## `assume-role`

 Uses the ssofresh.ini file to allow you to assume a role that has been created, using the profile created in the credentials file.
+Set `assumes` property in the ssofresh ini file to use the assume role script

 e.g. for group abc, using credentials for Developer from SSO, assume role of Developer:
 `./assume-role abc-Developer`